 - By the elevator at each level

-- Inside and outside of each bathroom
+- Inside and outside each bathroom

-Stanchions and other physical barriers will be introduced on an as-needed basis to manage lines at the front visitor services desk.
+Stanchions and other physical barriers will be introduced on an as-needed basis to manage lines at the visitor services desk.

-The MacLaren reserves the right to amend capacity limits based on user experience as well as advice from the Government of Ontario, Public Health Ontario and the Simcoe Muskoka Public Health Unit.
+The MacLaren reserves the right to amend capacity limits based on user experience as well as advice from the Government of Ontario, Public Health Ontario, and the Simcoe Muskoka Public Health Unit.
 Signage will be clear and updated as needed.

 Visitor seating is available in the exhibition spaces and limited to one wooden bench in each of the three second floor galleries.
 The Gallery Café and the Massie Family Sculpture Courtyard are closed to the public.

 Additional signage will be available throughout the Gallery indicating directional routes, capacity limits and information on hand-washing and other sanitation standards.

 The MacLaren is dedicated to providing a safe, inclusive and welcoming visitor experience for everyone.
 We ask all visitors to respect all policies outlined in this document and to work together to create a safe environment for all visitors, volunteers and staff.